whatisnuclear/website/_news/2025-01-30-no-greater-challenge-nuclear-agro-industrial-complex-film.md

 </blockquote>
 </figure>

-In 1967, just after the Six-Day War, an idea to user cheap power from nuclear plants to literally make the desert bloom with seawater desalination plants became even more interesting and intriguing.
+In 1967, just after the Six-Day War, an idea to use cheap power from nuclear plants to literally make the desert bloom with seawater desalination plants became even more interesting and intriguing.
 Lewis invited Alvin Weinberg to his estate to discuss.
 Lewis Strauss passed these ideas to Eisenhower, who soon